sptankard/digitalsecuritycurriculum/pages/02.curriculum/09.secure-your-comms/chapter9.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">Go to pgp.mit.edu.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">Go to pgp.mit.edu.
 There, you can upload your key by copy-pasting from the clipboard.
 You can also look for other users by searching for names, emails, or specific key IDs (as can anyone!).
 Finally, you can also use the file of your exported key to send your public key to collaborator (over email).</span>
 		       </div>
 		     </div>